-We also measure dividends paid against a company's levered free cash flow, to see if enough cash was generated to cover the dividend.
-Gaming and Leisure Properties paid out 81% of its cash flow last year.
-This may be sustainable but it does not leave much of a buffer for unexpected circumstances.
 It's disappointing to see that the dividend was not covered by profits, but cash is more important from a dividend sustainability perspective, and Gaming and Leisure Properties fortunately did generate enough cash to fund its dividend.
-Still, if the company repeatedly paid a dividend greater than its profits, we'd be concerned.
+If executives were to continue paying more in dividends than the company reported in profits, we'd view this as a warning sign.
 Very few companies are able to sustainably pay dividends larger than their reported earnings.

 We aim to bring you long-term focused research analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.